velovix/super-glitch-engine/README.md

   have a scripting language powerful enough for users to do the same without having to edit the code.

-Q: Why would you want to add glitches into a game purposefully?
+Q: Why would you want to add glitches into a game purposefully?</ br>
 A: I feel like those exploitable glitches are so well known that they've become a part of the game experience for some people.
 If I can emulate a piece of that, I'll be getting closer to the experience of the actual game.

-Q: Why wouldn't I just emulate Pokemon R/B/Y instead of using Super Glitch Engine?
+Q: Why wouldn't I just emulate Pokemon R/B/Y instead of using Super Glitch Engine?</ br>
 A: If you want to play Pokemon on the computer or on a powerful enough mobile device and have no interest in modding it, emulation is still your best option.
 What Super Glitch Engine